japaneseTemmie/backup-tool/README.md

 # Backup Tool
 Command line tool to copy all contents from a source directory to a destination directory using simple rulesets defined in a `rules.txt` (tested on UNIX-like systems only).
+Requires root for system files, otherwise not.

 # Defining rules
 In a `rules.txt` file: